AdamBromiley/rolymo/README.md

       HEIGHT     = 500

 Optimisation:
-  -A [PREC], --multiple[=PREC] Enable multiple-precision mode
+  -A,        --multiple         Enable multiple-precision mode (default = 128 bits significand)
-                                  Specify optional number of precision bits (default = 128 bits) MPFR floating-points will be used for calculations Precision better than '-X', but will be considerably slower -T COUNT,  --threads=COUNT    Use COUNT number of processing threads (default = processor count) -X,        --extended         Extend precision (64 bits, compared to standard-precision 53 bits) The extended floating-point type will be used for calculations This will increase precision at high zoom but may be slower -z MEM,    --memory=MEM       Limit memory usage to MEM megabytes (default = 80% of free RAM) Log settings:
+                                  MPFR floating-points will be used for calculations The precision is better than '-X', but will be considerably slower --precision=PREC   Specify number of bits to use for the MPFR significand (default = 128 bits) -T COUNT,  --threads=COUNT    Use COUNT number of processing threads (default = processor count) -X,        --extended         Extend precision (64 bits, compared to standard-precision 53 bits) The extended floating-point type will be used for calculations This will increase precision at high zoom but may be slower -z MEM,    --memory=MEM       Limit memory usage to MEM megabytes (default = 80% of free RAM) Log settings:
+             --log              Output log to file
+                                  Without '--log-file', file defaults to var/mandelbrot.log
+                                  Option may be used with '-v'
+             --log-file=FILE    Specify filepath of log file (default = var/mandelbrot.log)
-             --log[=FILE]       Output log to file, with optional file path argument Optionally, specify path other than default ('var/mandelbrot.log') Option may be used with '-v' -l LEVEL,  --log-level=LEVEL  Only log messages more severe than LEVEL (default = INFO) LEVEL may be:
+                                  Option may be used with '-v' -l LEVEL,  --log-level=LEVEL  Only log messages more severe than LEVEL (default = INFO) LEVEL may be: